rei-naissance/algo-master-300/README.md

 # LeetCode Problem Solving Journey

-This repository documents my journey through the [AlgoMaster 300 LeetCode Questions](https://algomaster.io/practice/dsa-patterns).
+This repository documents my journey through the [AlgoMaster 300 LeetCode Questions](https://algomaster.io/practice/dsa-patterns) and whatever problem I solve on the way.

 ## Progress Overview (May be new or revisited)